patrickamsler/raspberrypi-home-server/doc/Mosquitto.md

 - `-p 1883`: Specifies the port number of the MQTT broker to connect to (1883 is the default port for non-encrypted MQTT).
 - `-m "hello mqtt"`: Specifies the message payload to publish to the topic.
 - `-t livingroom/temp`: Specifies the MQTT topic to publish the message to.
-- `-u iot`: Specifies the username to use when connecting to the MQTT broker.
+- `-u iot`: Specifies the username
-- `-P password`: Specifies the password to use when connecting to the MQTT broker.
+- `-P password`: Specifies the password
-- `-i testpublisher`: Specifies the client identifier to use when connecting to the MQTT broker.
+- `-i testpublisher`: Specifies the client identifier
 - `-d`: Enables debug output

 ## QoS